 - NT: Ombudsman NT (1800 806 380)

-What happens when you contest an energy bill?
+What happens when you dispute an electricity bill?

 If in doubt, always refer to the energy price fact sheets for a full breakdown of your plan’s rates, fees and charges.
 Keep in mind these fact sheets may be called Basic Plan Information Documents.